Volunteer Standards of Conduct

-Junior Achievement (JA) serves youth.
-JA volunteers teach valuable lessons in their program delivery and especially in their conduct with students.
-Adult misconduct with or in the presence of youth carries serious consequences.
-Because Junior Achievement cares that its volunteers have healthy, appropriate relationships with the youth they serve, it has established the following standards.
+Junior Achievement serves youth.
+Our volunteers teach valuable lessons with each word and especially with their conduct.
+Adult misconduct with youth carries serious consequences.
+Because Junior Achievement cares that its volunteers have healthy relationships with the youth they serve, it has established these standards.

-- Young people look to adults for examples of appropriate behavior.
+Young people look to adults for examples of appropriate behavior.
 JA volunteers must use appropriate language and model honorable behavior, such as respect, integrity, honesty, and excellence.
-Profanity or sexualized language or jokes are inappropriate when working with students, regardless whether it occurs face-to-face, over the Internet, or by any other means.
-JA strictly forbids violating any state law regarding interactions with youth; for example, providing them alcohol or legal or illegal drugs, or coaxing them into illicit relationships over the Internet or otherwise.
+Profanity or sexualized language or jokes is inappropriate around students.
+Violating state law regarding interactions with youth, e.g., providing them alcohol or illegal drugs, is forbidden.

-- Volunteers must take particular care when touching youth.
-Most adults understand the difference between appropriate physical contact such as a handshake or pat on the back, and contact that is sexual or disrespectful.
-Volunteers also must be cognizant of how any physical contact may be perceived.
+Volunteers must take particular care when touching youth.
+Most people understand the difference between appropriate touching, like a handshake or pat on the back, and touching which is sexual or disrespectful.
+Volunteers must also consider how any physical contact may be perceived.

 Junior Achievement takes all complaints of misconduct seriously.
-Credible allegations of misconduct will be promptly reported to the appropriate authorities.
-During any such investigation, the JA volunteer will not perform services as a JA volunteer.
-If an investigation determines misconduct occurred, it will result in the immediate and permanent dismissal as a JA volunteer.
+Credible allegations of misconduct will be promptly investigated by the appropriate authorities.
+During any such investigation, the JA volunteer will be placed on leave.
+If an investigation determines misconduct occurred, it will result in immediate and permanent dismissal as a JA volunteer.

-Any JA staff member or volunteer who reasonably suspects misconduct must report these suspicions immediately to the appropriate JA staff person with their JA Area.
+Any JA staff member or volunteer who reasonably suspects misconduct must report these suspicions immediately to the appropriate JA staff person at the local office.